Clemapfel/jluna/docs/manual.md

 ## Proxies

 So far, we have learned how to do basic things like calling functions/code using jluna.
-In previous examples, you may have noticed that it was never explicitely said what the `auto` in a statement like `auto cpp_var = Main["julia var"]` deduces to.
-To fully understand how mutating and accessing variables, we need to talk about the most central feature of jluna: `jluna::Proxy`
+In previous examples, you may have noticed that it was never explicitly said, what the `auto` in a statement like `auto cpp_var = Main["julia var"]` deduces to.
+To fully understand how mutating and accessing variables works, we need to talk about the most central feature of jluna: `jluna::Proxy`.